Running away from danger

 Results Based on the Roll:

-• 20+ danger's level or higher: You end up anywhere in the dungeon (the GM decides), but not in a dangerous place.
-You keep your equipment, weapon, torch, and companions.
+• Natural 20: You end up anywhere in the dungeon (the GM decides), but not in a dangerous place, and you know how you got there.
+You keep your equipment, weapon, torch, and companions (even if they failed their own roll).

 • 15 + danger's level or higher: You end up anywhere in the dungeon (the GM decides), but not in a dangerous place.
 You keep your equipment, weapon, torch, and companions.